-^{13 &}lt;u>See Rule 4.5(d).
+^{14 &}lt;u>See Rule 4.5(d).

-14 See Rule 4.5(g).
+15 See Rule 4.5(g).

-^{15 &}lt;u>See Rule 4.5(e).
+^{16 &}lt;u>See Rule 4.5(e).

-Bitcoin Trust will be \$1 or greater when the strike price is \$200 or less and \$5 or greater where the strike price is over \$200.\(^{16}\) Additionally, the Exchange may list series of options pursuant to the \$1 Strike Price Interval Program,\(^{17}\) the \$0.50 Strike Program,\(^{18}\) the \$2.50 Strike Price Program,\(^{19}\) and the \$5 Strike Program.\(^{20}\) Pursuant to Rule 5.4, where the price of a series of the VanEck Bitcoin Trust option is less than \$3.00, the minimum increment will be \$0.05, and where the price is \$3.00 or higher, the minimum increment will be \$0.10.\(^{21}\) Any and all new series of VanEck Bitcoin Trust options that the Exchange lists will be consistent and comply with the expirations, strike prices, and minimum increments set forth in Rules 4.5 and 5.4, as applicable.
+Pursuant to Rule 4.5, Interpretation and Policy .07, which governs strike prices of series of options on Units, the interval of strikes prices for series of options on the VanEck Bitcoin Trust will be \$1 or greater when the strike price is \$200 or less and \$5 or greater where the strike price is over \$200.17 Additionally, the Exchange may list series of options pursuant to the \$1 Strike Price Interval Program, 18 the \$0.50 Strike Program, 19 the \$2.50 Strike Price Program, 20 and the \$5 Strike Program.
+21 Pursuant to Rule 5.4, where the price of a series of the VanEck Bitcoin Trust option is less than \$3.00, the minimum increment will be \$0.05, and where the price is \$3.00 or higher, the minimum increment will be \$0.10.22 Any and all new series of VanEck Bitcoin Trust options that the Exchange lists will be consistent and comply with the expirations, strike prices, and minimum increments set forth in Rules 4.5 and 5.4, as applicable.

 VanEck Bitcoin Trust options will trade in the same manner as any other Unit options on the Exchange.
-The Exchange Rules that currently apply to the listing and trading of all Unit options on the Exchange, including, for example, Rules that govern listing criteria, expirations, exercise prices, minimum increments, margin requirements, customer accounts, and trading halt procedures will apply to the listing and trading of VanEck Bitcoin Trust options on the Exchange in the same manner as they apply to other options on all other Units that are listed and traded on the Exchange, including the precious-
+The Exchange Rules that currently apply to the listing and trading of all Unit options on the Exchange, including, for example, Rules that govern listing criteria, expirations, exercise prices, minimum increments, margin requirements, customer accounts, and trading halt procedures will apply to the listing and trading of